Peanut Butter And Jelly Overnight Oats

 1. Serve with fresh berries and peanut butter drizzle on top.

-• Nut Butter: A drizzle of creamy or crunchy peanut butter on top is simply divine!
+• Nut butter: A drizzle of creamy or crunchy peanut butter on top is simply delicious!

-• Jelly: There’s nothing wrong with drizzling another scoop of homemade strawberry jam on top!
+• Jelly: There’s nothing wrong with drizzling another scoop of homemade strawberry jam or Raspberry Chia Jam on top!

 • Chocolate: Take this peanut butter overnight oats to the next level with mini chocolate chips.